-- 1. During your first or second semester of the program, in order to meet your advisor and discuss any potential issues you may have experienced in your initial time in the program. - 2.
-At least one full semester before enrollment in MHC 580 Practicum in Counseling and MHC 582/583 Mental Health Internship.
+2. At least one full semester before enrollment in MHC 580 Practicum in Counseling and MHC 582/583 Mental Health Internship.
 This is to ensure that all the prerequisite course requirements and any other departmental requirements have been met (e.g., portfolio requirements, or special requirements determined by a faculty committee for students who have experienced particular problems in their progress through the initial coursework).
 Advisor and student signatures are required on dated forms at these points.
 This is critical to ensure that you have the necessary preparation for these experiences and that there will be space in these experiences and courses for you.

-Being a Student
+Being a Student and Counselor-in-Training

 Pursuing graduate studies in the helping professions has distinctive qualities that make this learning different from other undergraduate or graduate education.

 Here the emphasis is not only on mastering a body of knowledge and theory, but on developing, demonstrating, and documenting your competence and ethical reliability in applying this knowledge and theory in work with clients.
 Specific skills and competencies are required to become an effective helping professional.
 Those are the focus of attention in courses that emphasize structured experiential learning.
 Most of this learning involves interpersonal judgment and communication effectiveness.
 Personal qualities of reasonable balance in one's temperament, responsibility in carrying out assignments, understanding and respect for the mutual obligations of client and professional relationships, and willingness and ability to accept and learn from feedback are also critical.